Mohamed-M-Mire/Puplication-Ready-Volcano-Plot-Generator/README.md

 - `lfcutoff` (float): Log fold change cutoff value.
 - `fdrcutoff` (float): False discovery rate cutoff value.
 - `figureTitle` (str): Title for the generated plot.
 - `topGeneCount` (int, optional): Number of top most significantly changed genes to subset the data by.
-Default is 15.
+Defaults to 15.
 - `maxGeneNameLen` (int, optional): Maximum length of gene names to display.
 Defaults to 8.
 - `savefig_Path` (str, optional): File path to save the plot.
 Defaults to None.